 Ragwort concerns in Cheshire are often shaped by how fragmented the land is.

-Issues usually surface when something changes: a neighbour raises a concern, a tenant asks who is dealing with it, or livestock are moved between plots.
+Issues usually surface when something changes: a neighbour raises a concern, a tenant asks who is dealing with it, or livestock or horses are moved between plots.
 Once that happens, informal or piecemeal clearance is difficult to stand behind.

 At that point, it’s generally about having a clear, proportionate approach — one that reflects shared risk, not isolated action.